AntaresMugisho/PyBladeDocs/docs/7-pyblade-directives.md

 ## Conditional Classes

 The `@class` directive in PyBlade lets you conditionally apply CSS classes based on specific conditions.
-It accepts a dictionary where `keys` represent the class names and `values` are booleans or boolean expressions.
+It accepts a dictionary where `keys` represent the class or classes you wish to add, while `values` are booleans or boolean expressions.
 If an expression evaluates to `True`, the associated class is applied.

 **Example**